What is the COP27 U.N. climate conference all about and why does it matter?

 Who is going to COP27?

-President Biden, alongside U.S. Climate Envoy John Kerry, will be attending the conference, as well as at least 90 other heads of state.
+President Biden, alongside U.S. Climate Envoy John Kerry, will attend the conference, as well as at least 90 other heads of state.

 Britain's King Charles III, who devoted a huge amount of attention to environmental causes before inheriting the throne, will not attend, it was confirmed by Buckingham Palace.
-The U.K.'s new prime minister, Rishi Sunak, initially said he would be unable to attend because of the financial turmoil at home, but there were reports that he was reconsidering after it emerged that Boris Johnson, the former prime minister, might be going.
+The U.K.'s new prime minister, Rishi Sunak, initially said he would be unable to attend because of the financial turmoil at home, but after it emerged that former premier Boris Johnson, a same-party rival, might show up in Egypt, Sunak confirmed on Wednesday that he'd go.

 Climate activist Greta Thunberg said she was not going to the conference this year, dismissing the global summit as a forum for "greenwashing."